uurtech/Laravel_Test/README.md

 You can simple use laravel auth or passport,

-Just make sure your tests can by using this command,
+Just make sure your tests can be called by using this command,

 ``` docker exec CONTAINER_ID sh -c "php vendor/phpunit/phpunit/phpunit" ```